NerdyVisky/phantom-rooms/README.md

-# Phantom-rooms
+# Phantom Rooms
-Project for HackNITR3.0 by team Hypertext Assassins
+### Project for HackNITR 3.0
+#### UPDATE: Joint-winners for Rahee track at HackNITR 3.0
+## IMPORTANT NOTE : The project hosted on this repo is under continuous develpoment.
+For the hack submission click [here](https://github.com/neutr0nStar/phantom-rooms)
-### [Click here](https://www.youtube.com/watch?v=vFHrPPz4haQ) to watch the demo of this project
+### [Click here](https://www.youtube.com/watch?v=vFHrPPz4haQ) to watch the demo of this project.
+### [Click here](https://devfolio.co/submissions/phantom-rooms-0a94) to visit the full documentation of this project on Devfolio.

 ## What are Phantom Rooms?
 Phantom rooms is a web-based anonymous chat-room application that puts your privacy at the center.
 We don't collect your private data, let alone storing it in a database.